vtex/faststore/apps/docs/docs/reference/sdk/faststore-sdk.md

 ### Analytics

-The analytics data layer is based on [the official GA4 specification](https://developers.google.com/gtagjs/reference/ga4-events).
+The analytics module helps you create a simple and extensive event system to feed your data pool.
+It is biased towards Google Analytics 4, but supports any other analytics provider.
+Go to the [Analytics](/reference/sdk/analytics) page to learn more.

 ## Get started